trentm/node-bunyan/README.md

 [Writable Stream](http://nodejs.org/docs/latest/api/all.html#writable_Stream)
 interface, but there are some additional attributes used to create and manage the stream.
 A Bunyan Logger instance has one or more streams.
-General streams are specified with the "streams" option:
+In general streams are specified with the "streams" option:

     var Logger = require('bunyan');
     var log = new Logger({